felixUOB/AI-Enhanced_Waste_Collection_2024/README.md

 ---

 ## Project proposal
-In the realm of waste management, there is a significant need to optimize systems to streamline waste collection and assess/reduce environmental impact.
+In the realm of waste management, there is a significant need to optimise systems to streamline waste collection and assess/reduce environmental impact.
 Current solutions often address either logistics **or** impact reporting, but not both cohesively.
-This project merges these elements into an AI-driven mobile application (Android/iOS) for **route optimization** plus a system to quantify environmental performance (carbon footprint, energy savings, etc.).
+This project merges these elements into an AI-driven mobile application (Android/iOS) for **route optimisation** plus a system to quantify environmental performance (carbon footprint, energy savings, etc.).
 This integrated approach enhances efficiency in waste management and provides valuable ecological insights.

 **Core functionality** includes:
-- **Real-Time Route Optimization**: An AI-based algorithm generating personalized routes for each collection truck, adapting to traffic, weather, and waste volume.
+- **Real-Time Route Optimisation**: An AI-based algorithm generating personalized routes for each collection truck, adapting to traffic, weather, and waste volume.
 - **Historical Data Analysis**: Collecting data on volume/locations to forecast high-waste areas and plan frequencies.
 - **Comprehensive Reports**: Fuel consumption, time saved, and carbon/energy savings, compiled into a single view.
 - **User Interface**: A mobile map-based route interface, with push notifications and optional audio prompts.